About Dr Marianna Griffini

 Dr Marianna Griffini's Research

-• Griffini, Marianna, “Critical Discourse Analysis”, “Nativism”, in Cristiano Gianolla and Maíra Magalhães Lopes (eds), Populisms and Emotions Glossary (2022).
-Available at https://unpop.ces.uc.pt/en/glossário
+Griffini, Marianna, “Critical Discourse Analysis”, “Nativism”, in Cristiano Gianolla and Maíra Magalhães Lopes (eds), Populisms and Emotions Glossary (2022)

-Marianna has been nominated Fellow of the Royal Society of Arts in 2020, and has also won several small grants to attend conferences and to start new research projects.
-Marianna is well-versed in relations with the media (TV, radio, newspapers, podcasts).
-Among others, she was interviewed by Sky News, France24, the CNN, CBC Canada, ABC Australia, the Financial Times, and Bloomberg.
+Marianna has contributed to the following blogs: LSE Blog, 2020; ECPR The Loop blog, 2023 and is well-versed in relations with the media (including TV, radio, newspapers, podcasts).
+Among others, she was interviewed by the BBC, Sky News, France24, the CNN, CBC Canada, ABC Australia, the Financial Times, Euronews, and Bloomberg.
 Marianna welcomes media enquiries.

 Dr Marianna Griffini's Teaching

-At NU London Marianna is teaching the courses Introduction to Politics and International Relations, and Peoples and Cultures, as well as supervising undergraduate dissertations.
-She has taught widely on topics related to comparative politics, democracy, populism, immigration, post-colonialism, and International Political Economy.
+At NU London Marianna is teaching Introduction to Politics and International Relations, as well as supervising undergraduate and postgraduate dissertations.
+She has taught widely on topics related to comparative politics, political anthropology, and international political economy, especially on matters related to immigration, postcolonialism, and democracy.
 Marianna gained significant administrative experience as the co-convenor of the Policies and Governance in Europe (PAGE) Double Degree at King’s College London (2021-2023), where she also held the role of Deputy Director of the Centre for Italian Politics (2020-2023).